prismofeverything/cljs-ws/README.md

-# cljs-ring
+# cljs-ws

-A Leiningen template for creating new clojurescript projects hosted with ring!
+A Leiningen template for creating new clojurescript projects that use httpkit for websockets communication!

 ## Usage

-    % lein new cljs-ring gymnastics
+    % lein new cljs-ws orb
-    % cd gymnastics
+    % cd orb
     % lein cljsbuild once
-    % lein ring server
+    % lein run

-Clojurescript is happening!
+Clojurescript is communicating to HTTPKit over websockets!

 ## License